An evening of ambient and exploratory electronic sounds to get you dreaming as you sit or lie down in the space.

 Combining elements of minimalism, ambient, concrète and deep listening with field recording and speculative fiction, the group explore imaginary solutions and possible worlds through sound.

+The performances are usually presented in surround sound.
 The trio perform in the centre of the space, surrounded by the audience.
-Original, improvised compositions feature analogue synthesisers, live narrations, provocations and disembodied voices.
+Original, improvised compositions feature analogue synthesisers, live narrations, provocations and disembodied voice.

 ‘What is captured in Periphera is the… enthralling psychoacoustic experience of deep and blissful soundscape, something insular and revelatory.
-Wrapping melodic baths of synthesis in misted environmental recordings, the mood ranges from formless liquid (“Dream Reveal”) to undulating and abstracted dub schema (“Aun Cyc” and “Montoon”); rippling ambient tech (“Metaxy” and “Ken World”) to sublimated and devotional ethers “Protae” and “Energen.”
-Commend NYC
+Wrapping melodic baths of synthesis in misted environmental recordings, the mood ranges from formless liquid (“Dream Reveal”) to undulating and abstracted dub schema (“Aun Cyc” and “Montoon”); rippling ambient tech (“Metaxy” and “Ken World”) to sublimated and devotional ethers “Protae” and “Energen.” – Commend NYC

-the woozy flicker of Teebs and applies it to a set of psychedelic Balearicism and heathazed ambiences.
-Periphera is one to listen to with the lights low.’
-Norman Records
+‘Debut full-length Periphera is a gorgeous set of fourth-world electronics, one that takes the woozy flicker of Teebs and applies it to a set of psychedelic Balearicism and heathazed ambiences.
+Periphera is one to listen to with the lights low.’ – Norman Records

-‘Periphera delves the mist-strewn landscapes of imagination, conjuring from few elements a captivating work both as a dedicated listen and (fittingly) as peripheral ambient auditory decoration.’
-Inverted-Audio.com
+‘Periphera delves the mist-strewn landscapes of imagination, conjuring from few elements a captivating work both as a dedicated listen and (fittingly) as peripheral ambient auditory decoration.’ – Inverted-Audio.com

 Spotify | Soundcloud | Facebook | YouTube

 Newham Folk Archive